 There are two approaches to spinal fusion: with and without instrumentation.
 With instrumentation involves the use of screws and other devices to hold the vertebrae together, whereas without instrumentation makes use of synthetic bone grafts and stem cells.

-Currently, spinal fusion with instrumentation has the highest success rate at 90%, but there is still disagreement among spinal surgeons on which procedure is best.
-At Biscup Spine, we will thoroughly evaluate your condition and go over the risks and benefits of both before helping you make a decision.
+Spinal fusion with instrumentation currently has the highest success rate at 90 percent, but spine surgeons still disagree about which procedure is best.
+At Biscup Spine, we will thoroughly evaluate your condition and review the risks and benefits of both techniques before helping you make a decision.
 Our primary goal is to recommend the best treatment option that is right for you and your unique needs.